-NYSE to permit capital raise as part of a company's direct listing
+NYSE looks to allow capital raise through direct listings

 In October, venture capitalists and executives from more than 100 startups, including Airbnb Inc and Poshmark, gathered to bash traditional IPOs and promote direct stock exchange listings, Reuters reported.

+That pop benefits institutional clients who buy at the offer price and can flip their shares when they soar.

+Critics have argued that one motivation for venture capital investors to push for the direct listing model is that it frees investors from lock-up agreements which are typical in an IPO and forbid exiting investors from selling shares for several months after a public listing.

-Reporting by Joshua Franklin in New York; editing by Jonathan Oatis
+Reporting by Joshua Franklin in New York; Editing by Nick Zieminski